chrisvoncsefalvay/processpathway/README.rst

 ProcessPathway
 --------------

-ProcessPathway is a nifty little tool that lets you play with image processing algorithms instead of wiring up your test bench all day.
-It is designed to feed a video camera input (a webcam, usually) through any functions that can digest and return a numpy matrix (think OpenCV).
+``ProcessPathway`` is a nifty little tool that lets you play with image processing algorithms instead of wiring up your test bench all day.
+It is designed to feed a video camera input (a webcam, usually) through any functions that can digest and return a ``numpy`` matrix aka ``ndarray`` object (think OpenCV).

 How to use
 ==========

-The `example_threshold.py` example, which - as the name suggests - thresholds the the webcam input, is a good example for what a typical ProcessPathway pipeline would look like:
+The ``example_threshold.py`` example, which - as the name suggests - thresholds the the webcam input, is a good example of what a typical ``ProcessPathway`` pipeline would look like.

+First, import the ``LiveProcess`` object from ``processpathway``.
+You might want to also import whatever processing functions you need.

+..
     import cv2
     from processpathway import LiveProcess

-First, import the LiveProcess object from processpathway.
-You might want to also import whatever processing functions you need.
+Then, you write your functions.
+The only constraint is that they should take and emit a ``numpy.ndarray`` image.
+Of course, that does not mean you can't code whatever side effects you need them to generate!

+..
     def convert_to_grayscale(_frame):
         _frame = cv2.cvtColor(_frame, cv2.COLOR_BGR2GRAY)
         return _frame